University of Wolverhampton Law School

 What's unique about this course?

-• We have a purpose-built courtroom with state-of-the-art legal equipment and acoustics, allowing students to simulate real-world situations.
+• We have a purpose-built courtroom with state-of-the-art legal equipment and acoustics, allowing you and your fellow students to simulate real-world situations.

 What happens on the course?